 Despite getting pretty close to sending the design off for fabrication, I was concerned that the product just wasn’t different enough from the existing Clamps design.
-So I decided to create my first Shitty Add-On!
+So I decided to create my first Simple Add-On!

 For those unfamiliar with SAOs, they’re little add-on boards for conference badges.
 The SAO standard contains provision for power, I2C comms and two GPIO pins.
 For this project we were only interested in the power and ground pins, which makes things slightly more straight-forward as all I needed to do was replace the existing CR2032 battery holder.

 There are a number of built-in footprints for the 2×3 pin headers but they don’t take into account the shrouded connector that is suggested by the standard.
 So the first job was to edit one of the built in footprints to make each of the pads longer (for easier soldering) and to add a silkscreen bounding box (so that I didn’t put anything in the area the plastic shroud would occupy).